sx-k/notes/Built-in Data Structures.md

 and searches on the ordered set require O(log n) time, based on the number of elementsin the set.
 As well as those supported by the unordered set, the ordered set also allows four additional operations: ```first```, which returns the lowest element in the set, ```last```, which returns the highest element in the set, ```lower```, which returns the greatest element strictly less than some element, and ```higher```, which returns the least element strictly greater than it.**
+**The primary limitation of the ordered set is that we can’t efficiently access the kth largest element in the set, or find the number of elements in the set greater than some arbitrary x.**
 ```java
 import java.util.TreeSet;
 TreeSet<Integer> set = new TreeSet<Integer>();